Are you sure you have killed no one recently?

 In closing, I was just as shocked, worried, regretful, and remorseful as you might have felt right now.
 Reading this book was a total wake-up call.
 I apologize if you found this article heavy to read or if it caused you any distress.

-I wish I understood the spirit of this commandment years ago, which is why I decided to share my realization with you.
+I wish I understood the spirit of this commandment years ago, which is why I shared my realization with you.

 But remember: “don’t shoot the messenger.”
 That would be killing too!

 Other articles you might enjoy: My Father who art in heaven.

 Like this post?
 Please share it: